philiosi/kisti-pal/docs/data_transfer.rst

 Globus Online
 --------------------------------------------------------------

-KISTI GSDC has the Globus online endpoints, which are set as pal-ui-el7@gsdc-pal.
+KISTI GSDC has the Globus online endpoints, which is set as pal-ui-el7@GSDC.

     Steps to transfer data: